 Arugula Lentil Salad Recipe

-- 2 tbsp Avocado oil olive oil can also be used
+- 2 tbsp Avocado oil, or any healthy oil

 - 1/4 cup Pine nuts